Namie Amuro has retired: 8 things to know about popular Japanese singer

-After 25 years in the music business, one of the most prominent fixtures on the J-pop scene is abdicating her throne; to commemorate her 40th birthday, Namie Amuro — a royal among Japanese hitmakers — announced Wednesday she will retire in 2018.
+After over two decades in the music business, one of the most prominent fixtures on the J-pop scene has abdicated her throne.

-“I could not have gone 25 years without your support, for which I am eternally grateful,” she wrote on her official site, noting her final day in the industry will fall on Sept.
-16 of next year.
+“I could not have gone 25 years without your support, for which I am eternally grateful,” she wrote on her official site, noting her final day in the industry would fall on Sept.
+15 of this year.
 “I plan to make the last year of my music career meaningful by focusing my full attention on creating a final album and [performing] at concerts.”

-Ahead of her final bow, here are eight things to know about an industry legend stateside audiences have yet to properly embrace.
+Following the release of her last album Finally and her ultimate bow at the Okinawa Convention Center, here are eight things to know about an industry legend stateside audiences have yet to properly embrace.

 1. She was granted special permission by MGM to use the Pink Panther in her videos and created a new character for the cartoon feline

 Her music has long incorporated outside inspiration from artists around the world, but the release of her 2005 album Queen of Hip-Pop saw Amuro extending her reach into the realm of Western popular culture after she was granted special permission by MGM Studios to use the likeness of its Pink Panther cartoon, first seen in the 1963 American comedy starring Peter Sellers as detective Jacques Clouseau, across the album’s promotion cycle.
 The music video for “WoWa” even introduced a female companion for the beloved character.